tektutor/chef-sep-2021/README.md

 Chef CLI version: 5.4.2
 Chef Habitat version: 1.6.351
 </pre>

-Test Kitchen - is used to test your cookbooks on different platforms(OS)

-Cookstyle - is a code linting tool that helps you write better Chef Infra cookbooks by detecting and automatically correcting style, syntax, and logical mistakes in your code.

-Chef Infra Client - is an agent that runs locally on every node that is under management by Chef Infra Server.

-Chef InSpec - is a testing tool to verify security compliance

-Chef CLI - generates repositories, cookbooks, recipes, attributes, templates, and custom resources.

-Chef Habitat - Standardize application packaging and deployment practices across a wide range of systems.

 You may refer further installation instructions in the official page https://docs.chef.io/workstation/install_workstation/